lzwjava/blog-source/_drafts/2025-01-29-hetzner-en.md

 ![](assets/images/hertzner/h.jpg){: .responsive }
 *Source: Hetzner*{: .caption }

-A Helsinki server with a configuration of 2 AMD VCPUs, 2GB RAM, 40GB SSD, and 20TB of traffic costs $4.49 USD per month.
+A server in Helsinki with a configuration of 2 AMD VCPUs, 2GB RAM, 40GB SSD, and 20TB of traffic costs $4.49 USD per month.

-One IPv4 address costs $0.60 USD per month, bringing the total to $5.09 USD per month.
+An IPv4 address costs an additional $0.60 USD per month, bringing the total to $5.09 USD per month.

 They provide services in six locations: